 Greetings and welcome!

-Established in 1998, the Section of Hospital Medicine at the University of Pennsylvania was one of the first academic hospital medicine programs in the United States.
-As we reflect on nearly 25 years of excellence, there is much to celebrate:
+Established in 1998, the Division of Hospital Medicine at the University of Pennsylvania was one of the first academic hospital medicine programs in the United States.
+As we reflect on over 25 years of excellence, there is much to celebrate:

 Recruitment and Promotion

 Our program began with just 4 faculty members.
 Since then, we have grown significantly, particularly in recent years.
-Our group now has close to 70 physicians spanning all faculty tracks in the School of Medicine (Tenure, Clinical, Academic, and Clinician-Educator), including several Full Professors, over 15 Associate Professors and over 40 Assistant Professors and Instructors.
+Our group now has over 70 physicians spanning all faculty tracks in the School of Medicine (Tenure, Clinical, Academic, and Clinician-Educator), including several Full Professors, over 15 Associate Professors and over 40 Assistant Professors and Instructors.
 This growth reflects the overall growth of inpatient services at Penn Medicine, the depth and breadth of talent in our faculty, and our exceptionally low turnover.
 In addition to physician faculty, we have also welcomed many new Advanced Practice Providers (APPs - nurse practitioners and physician assistants) over the recent years, bringing our total from 9 in 2016 to 40+.
 We are proud to have a small but growing number of combined Medicine-Pediatrics hospitalists who have the opportunity to rotate at Children's Hospital of Philadelphia (CHOP).
-Finally, we have established a Hospitalist Scholars Subspecialty Track that supports recently graduated residents working gap years before subspecialty fellowship to complement our Academic Hospitalist Track (for those seeking long-term academic careers).
+Finally, we have established a Hospitalist Scholars Subspecialty Track that supports recently graduated residents working gap years before subspecialty fellowship to complement our Academic Clinician and Penn Medicine Clinician tracks (for those seeking long-term hospital medicine careers).

 Staff Growth and Leadership Development